bredelings/BAli-Phy/PLAN.md

 ## Caller Migration Hotspots

 1. `context_ptr` still has legacy callers.
-The internals are runtime-based, but tree, parameter, MCMC, and SMC call sites should keep moving to `value_code()`, `set_code()`, and `list_to_vector_code()`.
+The internals are runtime-based, but it still exposes legacy helpers in `param.H`: `value()`, `set_value()`, `head()`, and `list_to_vector()`.
+Runtime alternatives exist for most of these (`value_code()`, `set_code()`, `head_code()`, `list_to_vector_code()`), so this is now the next evaluation-facing API surface to shrink.

+2. Builtin data structures still expose evaluated values as legacy containers.
+   Small candidates are `EMaybe` in Prelude/Range/Matrix and `IntMap::restrictKeysToVector`, which still materializes an `EVector` through an internal `makeEVector` operation.
+Larger candidates are `Vector.cc`, `Distribution.cc`, `PopGen.cc`, and SMC helper paths.

-2. SMC haplotype/panel/site arrays still flow through `EVector` /
+3. SMC haplotype/panel/site arrays still flow through `EVector` /
    `expression_ref` helper functions.
-They are good candidates for runtime-oriented helper splits after the evaluation API wrappers are clearer.

-3. Some model/tree helpers still intentionally return `expression_ref`.
-These
-   should be split only where a runtime-native consumer exists; model generation and display paths can stay legacy for now.
+Some call sites already use `Runtime::Exp` for scalar evaluation, but many sequence/read/haplotype helpers still accept `EVector`.
+These should move in focused groups after the smaller vector/maybe fronts establish the pattern.

+4. Display/debug bridges remain explicit. `show_graph.cc`, `evaluate.cc`
+   diagnostics, and `closure::print()` still convert runtime code to expression-shaped output.
+These are acceptable boundaries, but the remaining graph-label helpers could be peeled further if we add runtime replacements for substitution/untranslation/name simplification.

+5. Model/code generation remains intentionally expression-based.
+Occurrences in `models/code-generation.*`, `models/logger.cc`, and parsed/model AST
+   utilities are outside the evaluator cleanup unless a runtime-native consumer appears.

+## Current Scan

+Recent scan results:

+- `context.H` has no textual `expression_ref` declarations and no temporary context `_code` APIs.
+- Evaluator-core reduction code still uses runtime expressions.
+Remaining `expression_ref` in `evaluate.cc` is diagnostic/display plumbing.
+- `param.H` / `param.cc` is the main evaluation-adjacent header still exposing
+  legacy expression helpers through `context_ptr` and `param::ref()`.
+- `closure.H` still owns `legacy_exp()` and its expression cache.
+This is the explicit compatibility bridge for display/debug output.
+- `runtime/ast` still contains conversion bridges:
+  `atomic_value(const expression_ref&)`, `e_op_value(const expression_ref&)`,
+  and `to_expression_ref(...)`.
+- `show_graph.cc` is partly runtime-native for graph structure, but label rendering remains expression-based.
+- Large `EVector` surfaces remain in likelihood/substitution and several builtins.
+These are evaluated-value containers, but they are broader than the evaluator API itself and should be migrated incrementally.

 ## Next Steps

-1. Convert `context_ref` legacy APIs into thin wrappers over `_code` or closure-returning APIs.
-The easy `evaluate_reg()` / `reg_is_modifiable()`
-   cases are done; remaining cases should be handled where lifetime and reference-return behavior are clear.
-Rename to `_legacy` only if the churn is modest; otherwise keep temporary suffix comments current.

-2. Keep graph display on legacy expression views unless/until there is a runtime-native graph rendering path, because it intentionally prints expression-shaped output.

-3. Continue caller migration in focused batches: remaining `context_ptr` callers, then small `EVector`/`EMaybe` fronts. `IntMap::restrictKeysToVector` is now a concrete small `EVector` candidate; the large likelihood and SEV APIs should wait until the runtime-vector boundary pattern is clearer.
+1. Clean up `context_ptr` in small pieces: migrate remaining callers of `value()`, `set_value()`, `head()`, and `list_to_vector()` to runtime variants, then remove or rename the legacy helpers.

+2. Add `Runtime::RMaybe` and migrate the small `EMaybe` builtin surface (`Prelude`, `Range`, `Matrix`) to runtime-native optional values.

+3. Convert `IntMap::restrictKeysToVector` / `makeEVector` to return
+   `Runtime::RVector`, with explicit legacy bridging only for callers that still require `EVector`.

+4. Continue SMC vector migration in narrow groups: replace `context_ptr::list_to_vector()` uses with `list_to_vector_code()` and convert helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.

-4. Decide whether `Runtime::atomic_value()` / `Runtime::e_op_value()` should
+5. Decide whether `Runtime::atomic_value()` / `Runtime::e_op_value()` should
    move out of `runtime/ast` into an explicit legacy conversion module, or whether callers should first migrate away from expression_ref values.

+6. Keep graph/display conversion boundaries explicit.
+Only peel more `show_graph.cc` code if a runtime helper removes real conversion pressure without duplicating the whole expression pretty-printer.

-5. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+7. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.